prateekNG/batao-ai/README.md

 * `-i, --input <file>`: Read the prompt from the specified file.
 * `-o, --output <file>`: Save the generated text to a file.
 * `-r, --review <files...>`: Review code files for logical issues, potential typos, and efficiency suggestions.
 Provide a space-separated list of file paths.
+* `-a, --attachment <files...>`: Attach additional files to the prompt for the AI model to consider.
+Provide a space-separated list of file paths.

 > [!TIP]
 > ### Using Markdown for Code and Rich Input: